Skip to main content

 • Suriname should urgently adhere to the TPNW.

-• Suriname should conclude and bring into force an Additional Protocol with the IAEA.
+• Suriname should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

 Can you help us update this state profile?
 Send e-mail